A Riemann-Stein Kernel Method: Results

-Recall that a density $p$ for the distribution $P$ with respect to the Riemannian volume measure $V$ is required to exist and that the derivatives of $\log p$ can be computed without access to the normalisation constant.
+In this work a density $p$ for the distribution $P$ with respect to the Riemannian volume measure $V$ is required.
+It will be assumed that $p$ is positive on $M$ and that a number of derivatives of $p$ exist: